The three-volume Encyclopaedia of Equestrian Exploration is the most extensive study of equestrian travel ever created.

 Volume 1 consists of The Preparation, The Horses and The Equipment, Volume 2 consists of The Challenges and Volume 3 consists of The Journey, The Aftermath and The Epilogue.

-As might be expected this comprehensive book, which took six years to write, offers every conceivable type of advice about the basics of equestrian travel such as how to plan a route, how to choose a travelling companion, how to find a road horse, how to load a pack saddle, how many miles to travel per day, how to feed and shoe your horse, how to cross rivers, how to negotiate borders, how to survive in traffic, how to deter horse thieves, etc.
+As might be expected this comprehensive book offers every conceivable type of advice about the basics of equestrian travel such as how to plan a route, how to choose a travelling companion, how to find a road horse, how to load a pack saddle, how many miles to travel per day, how to feed and shoe your horse, how to cross rivers, how to negotiate borders, how to survive in traffic, how to deter horse thieves, etc.

 Thus the Encyclopaedia of Equestrian Exploration is a book containing hundreds of pages of practical wisdom gained from the travels of the greatest equestrian explorers.

-It is also a guidebook to the inner way.
+It is also a guidebook that explains that state of mental tranquillity described as The Long Quiet.
 The wise Long Rider knows he is setting off on two journeys, the external and the interior, that he will be required to travel along the parallel streams which run through every equestrian journey, the practical and the philosophical.
 Both require careful study.
 A few books have addressed the practical aspects of horse travel.
 But no one has examined the philosophical side.
 The Encyclopaedia of Equestrian Exploration doesn’t just tell you how.
 It reveals why.